chigibbeum/Lingua/documentation/architecture/README.md

-# FLIP Architecture Documentation
+# LINGUA Architecture Documentation

-Welcome to the FLIP architecture documentation.
+Welcome to the LINGUA architecture documentation.
 This directory contains comprehensive documentation of the system's architecture, design decisions, and technical implementation.

 ## 📚 Documentation Index